juntagrico/juntagrico/docs/1_3_release_notes.rst

 * Fix query for members in depot
 * Fix mail button in subscriptions for depot
 * Fix mail result page for area and depot admins
+* Fix admin menu for depot and area admins

 1.3.7
 -----